UWPCE-PythonCert/IntroToPython-2014/Syllabus.rst

 Topics of each week
 --------------------

-Week 1: Sept 30
+Week 1: Oct 6
 ................

 General Introduction to Python and the class.
 Using the command interpreter and development environment.

+Introduction to git and gitHub

 Finding and using the documentation.
 Getting help.

-Class github project.
-Basic data types, functions.
+Python 2/3 differences.

+Kick-off tutorial

-Week 2: Oct 7
+Week 2: Oct 13
 ................

+Basic data types.

-More on functions: definition and use, arguments, block structure, scope, recursion
+Functions: definition and use, arguments, block structure, scope, recursion

 Modules and import

 Conditionals and Boolean expressions

-Week 3: Oct 14
+Week 3: Oct 20
 .................

 Sequences: Strings, Tuples, Lists

-Iteration, Looping and control flow.
+Iteration, looping and control flow.

 String methods and formatting

-Week 4: Oct 21
+Week 4: Oct 27
 ................

 Dictionaries, Sets and Mutability.